ircv3/ircv3-specifications/extensions/multiline.md

 Each line feed used to join line messages contributes one byte towards the `max-bytes` limit.
 No line feed is appended to the final line message of a batch.

-Servers MUST NOT reject blank lines.
+Servers MUST NOT reject blank lines other than in the following cases:

-Clients MUST NOT send blank lines with the `draft/multiline-concat` tag.
-Clients MUST NOT send messages consisting entirely of blank lines.
+* Clients MUST NOT send blank lines with the `draft/multiline-concat` tag.
+* Clients MUST NOT send messages consisting entirely of blank lines.

 Clients MUST NOT send messages other than PRIVMSG while a multiline batch is open.